biolink/biolink-model/docs/GenomicEntity.md

 ## Children

  * [CodingSequence](CodingSequence.md)
- * [Exon](Exon.md) - A region of the transcript sequence within a gene which is not removed from the primary RNA transcript by RNA splicing
+ * [Exon](Exon.md) - A region of the transcript sequence within a gene which is not removed from the primary RNA transcript by RNA splicing.
+ * [Gene](Gene.md) - A region (or regions) that includes all of the sequence elements necessary to encode a functional transcript.
+A gene locus may include regulatory regions, transcribed regions and/or other functional sequence regions.
  * [Genome](Genome.md) - A genome is the sum of genetic material within a cell or virion.
  * [GenomicBackgroundExposure](GenomicBackgroundExposure.md) - A genomic background exposure is where an individual's specific genomic background of genes, sequence variants or other pre-existing genomic conditions constitute a kind of 'exposure' to the organism, leading to or influencing an outcome.
  * [Genotype](Genotype.md) - An information content entity that describes a genome by specifying the total variation in genomic sequence and/or gene expression, relative to some established background
  * [Haplotype](Haplotype.md) - A set of zero or more Alleles on a single instance of a Sequence[VMC]
- * [MacromolecularMachine](MacromolecularMachine.md) - A union of gene, gene product, and macromolecular complex.
-These are the basic units of function in a cell.
-They either carry out individual biological activities, or they encode molecules which do this.
+ * [Protein](Protein.md) - A gene product that is composed of a chain of amino acid sequences and is produced by ribosome-mediated translation of mRNA
  * [ReagentTargetedGene](ReagentTargetedGene.md) - A gene altered in its expression level in the context of some experiment as a result of being targeted by gene-knockdown reagent(s) such as a morpholino or RNAi.
  * [SequenceVariant](SequenceVariant.md) - An allele that varies in its sequence from what is considered the reference allele at that locus.
+ * [Transcript](Transcript.md) - An RNA synthesized on a DNA or RNA template by an RNA polymerase.

 ## Referenced by class